Obson/MicroSim/README.md

 # MicroSim

-**NOTE: I have stopped working on the command-line version of MicroSim, which was writen using code, and am now working instead on a GUI version for which I'm using Qt.
+**NOTE: I have stopped working on the command-line version of MicroSim, which was writen using Xcode, and am now working instead on a GUI version for which I'm using Qt.
 I haven't yet had time to work out how to transfer stuff between Qt and GitHub, so although there's a MicroSim-GUI repository it will have to remain empty for a while.
 For the time being its a matter of 'watch this space'.**

 **MicroSim** is a terminal-based micro-economic modelling program designed to complement SimX (which is a *macro*-economic modelling system).
 Unlike SimX, which provides its own graphics, microsim outputs its results in the form of a CSV file which can be read into a spreadsheet for further analysis.